quikcess/canvas-drawer/README.md

     - `height`: Height of the rectangle.
     - `backgroundColor`: Background color of the rectangle.
     - `backgroundImage`: Background image of the rectangle.
+    - `backgroundGradient`: Background gradient of the rectangle.
     - `borderColor`: Border color of the rectangle.
+    - `borderGradient`: Border gradient of the rectangle.
     - `borderWidth`: Border width of the rectangle.
     - `borderRadius`: Corner radius of the rectangle.
     - `reference`: Reference for positioning the rectangle relative to another element.